k-mundra/space_biofilm/README.md

 Then you have clean trajectories like:

 “Spaceflight SS316, LB+KNO₃: Day 1 → Day 2 → Day 3 = {1., 7., 13.*}”

+## pngs_max
+multilayer .tif files are converted to .png files by taking the maximum intensity of each pixel from the layers.

+## pngs_mean
+multilayer .tif files are converted to .png files by taking the average intensity of each pixel across layers.

+## pngs_max_split
+images split into 256X256 from pngs_max

+## pngs_mean_split
+images split into 256X256 from pngs_mean